CV Layout Examples & Design Tips to Get You Hired This Year

 Contact Information

-• Many countries outside of North America require more personal details than the basic contact information, such as age, gender, and nationality.
+• Many countries outside of North America require more personal details than the basic contact information, such as age, marital status, gender, and nationality.
 If you are applying for a position where this information is required, include it in this section.
 For more information on when to include additional personal details, you can check out our article on what to include in CV guide.

 • If you like, you can also include social media links on your resume.
 Links to a personal website, online portfolio, or LinkedIn profile can also be a great asset to your CV.
 This is particularly true of jobs that require tech or social media know-how, such as marketing or design.
 Before including social media in your resume, however, make sure it is work appropriate - no Instagram feeds full of party photos or Twitter feeds where you go on angry rants!